HUST-NingKang-Lab/ONN4MST/README.md

 ![](image/Supplementary_Figure5.png)

+## Evaluation of source tracking methods

+For the evaluation of source tracking methods, please refer to [DLMER-Bio](https://github.com/YuzhengDun1999/DLMER-Bio).

 ## Source tracking of environmental samples from less studied biomes

 For easy reproduction, we have converted 11 Groundwater samples into model-acceptable ".npz" files, which can be used to reproduce the experiments "*Source tracking of environmental samples from less studied biomes*" in our paper.
 To reproduce the experiment, run the following command after fully configured ONN4MST and its dependencies: